Home Previous Story Next Story

 As I said, this model had no such aspirations, but it was quite stylish,

 and very comfortable, with many high-end features: air conditioning with automatic climate control, power door locks, windows, and side view mirrors, remote locking; even, we discovered, a very useful back-up proximity warning sensor.
 No navigation system, but we had brought our own.
+And also, as we'd previously found with all the cars we've rented in Europe, no cruise control.

 When we returned home, I researched the Linea and found that it was initially built in Istanbul, and is becoming increasingly popular in India.
 The diesel engine has a maximum output of 77 horsepower, which explains its autoestrada performance.
 However, it also explains its mileage performance: 39 miles per gallon, and not many of those miles in an economical speed range.
 The fact that diesel fuel is 20% cheaper than gasoline ($4.75 vs $5.90(!) per gallon) also was welcome.